SB-2203

 Plain Language

-Deployers must publish a clear, readily accessible public policy summarizing: (1) the types of automated decision tools they currently use or make available, and (2) how they manage the foreseeable risks of algorithmic discrimination arising from those tools.
-This is a standalone public transparency requirement — distinct from the impact assessment, which is submitted to the Attorney General.
-The policy must be kept current (it covers tools 'currently in use') and must be accessible to the general public, not just regulators.
+Deployers must publish a publicly accessible, clear policy summarizing (1) the types of automated decision tools they currently use or make available and (2) how they manage the foreseeable risks of algorithmic discrimination associated with those tools.
+This is a standing public disclosure obligation — the policy must be maintained and kept current as the deployer's tool inventory and risk management practices change.
+Unlike the impact assessment submission to the Attorney General, this disclosure is directed at the public.

 Statutory Text